nikhil25803/sns-processing/README.md

 python main.py
 ```

-> Run the server on a URL provided, eds with `.ngrok.io`
+> Run the server on a URL provided, ends with `.ngrok.io`

 **Note**
 Running the server will create a `cars_database.db` in the root directory.